How to Apply Polyurethane Sealer

 Perhaps the first thing to know is that there are two types of polyurethane: oil-based and water-based.
 Both work equally well, but oil-based polyurethane imparts an amber glow that many people find pleasing.
 The downside?
 It takes longer to dry and smells quite strongly.
 Water-based polyurethane, meanwhile, goes on clear, dries faster, and has almost no odor.
 It usually costs about twice as much as the other option, though, and some say it’s not as tough.

-Polyurethane is going to accentuate the surface inconsistencies, so before applying the coating, take pains to properly sand the surface you are sealing.
+Polyurethane is going to accentuate the workpiece’s surface inconsistencies.
+Before applying the coating, take pains to properly sand the surface you are sealing.
 After, remove all dust and debris with tack cloth.

 Stir, don’t shake, the can of polyurethane.
 Shaking creates air bubbles, which in turn leave bumps on the surface.
 While stirring, if you notice that the polyurethane has an overly thick consistency, thin it out with mineral spirits.